asaraf1995/Unified_Embeddings_Framework/README.md

 #### 7. Install sbt for mac/windows.
 You can find the document [here](https://www.scala-sbt.org/1.x/docs/Setup.html)
 #### 8. Create a sbt build folder by running the following commands: $mkdir \_buildfolder, $cd \_buildfolder, $touch \_buildfolder.
 You can find an example [here](https://www.scala-sbt.org/1.x/docs/sbt-by-example.html)
 #### 9. Upload the build.sbt file from Unified_Embeddings_Framework/build_folder/build.sbt to the \_buildfolder
 #### 10. Since the project requires JUnit5 to run, we need to set SBT's test interface for JUnit Jupiter.
 You can find the details [here](https://github.com/maichler/sbt-jupiter-interface).
-Put the plugins.sbt file under \_buildfolder\project
+Put the plugins.sbt file under \_buildfolder\project, you can also copy the file from Unified_Embeddings_Framework/build_folder/project/plugins.sbt
 #### 11. Start sbt shell by running: $sbt
 #### 12. Compile the project by running: compile
 #### 13. Run the project by running: run